Session 2 - Module A: Advanced LangChain Patterns¶

 try:

-# Phase 1: Research and Information Gathering
+# Phase 1: Data Ingestion and Validation

-research_results = await self._execute_research_phase(task, workflow_context)
+ingestion_results = await self._execute_ingestion_phase(task, workflow_context)

-analysis_results = await self._execute_analysis_phase(
+analytics_results = await self._execute_analytics_phase(

-research_results, workflow_context
+ingestion_results, workflow_context

 )

-synthesis_results = await self._execute_synthesis_phase(
+ml_results = await self._execute_ml_pipeline_phase(

 )

-# Phase 4: Quality Review and Finalization
+# Phase 4: Data Quality Review and Optimization

-final_results = await self._execute_review_phase(
+final_results = await self._execute_optimization_phase(

-synthesis_results, workflow_context
+ml_results, workflow_context

 )